MarineCast/toolkit-seascape/README.md

 ```

 `list_products` and `list_resolutions` provide discovery.
 Resolution is exact and every returned
-artifact is checked against the completed canonical release.
+artifact is checked against a completed release.
+Paths are retained under `.seascape/releases/<release_id>`;
+pass `release_id=artifact.release_id` to select the same release later.
+See the [API contract](docs/API.md).
 Applications such as OrcaCast own
 target definition, temporal validation, feature/scale selection, model fitting and evaluation.

 ## Products and contracts